AMD Radeon RX 6500 XT review: A weird graphics card you might actually afford

 - 1TB SK Hynix Gold S31 SSD

-The charts below pit the newcomer against AMD's last-gen Radeon RX 5500 XT, which launched at $180 in 2019 (and cost $30 too much at the time), as well as the Asus ROG Strix Radeon RX 580 8GB, an enthusiast-class version of the excellent GPU that released in 2017 for $250.
-We've matched that on Nvidia's side with the Asus ROG Strix GeForce GTX 1650 Super, which launched for $170 in 2019, and Nvidia's GeForce GTX 1060 6GB Founders Edition GPU, a $250 graphics card in 2016.
+The charts below pit the newcomer against AMD's last-gen Radeon RX 5500 XT, which launched at US$180 in 2019 (and cost US$30 too much at the time), as well as the Asus ROG Strix Radeon RX 580 8GB, an enthusiast-class version of the excellent GPU that released in 2017 for US$250.
+We've matched that on Nvidia's side with the Asus ROG Strix GeForce GTX 1650 Super, which launched for US$170 in 2019, and Nvidia's GeForce GTX 1060 6GB Founders Edition GPU, a US$250 graphics card in 2016.
 We chose these cards because they're the typical used options that the Radeon RX 6500 XT will compete against in today's wacky GPU marketplace.

 Of all the cards we're testing, only AMD's new 6500 XT supports real-time ray tracing.
 However, we decided to skip ray tracing benchmarks today to focus in on something that's perhaps more important: Performance in both new and older PCs.
 We also included performance results for the Radeon RX 6500 XT running in both PCIe 3.0 and PCIe 4.0 modes, given its four limited PCIe lanes, so that you can see what sort of performance to expect if you drop this GPU into an older system as an upgrade.